Install the packaged desktop app, complete setup, and open a workspace. If you want to change Sero itself, use Development Setup instead.

 Install Sero using the normal installer flow for your operating system, then open the desktop app.

 Expected result: the Sero window opens.
-On Windows, SmartScreen / unknown-publisher prompts may still appear during beta because the Windows build is not yet signed.
+On Windows, SmartScreen / unknown-publisher prompts can appear if the release is not signed.

 If the app does not open, keep any installer or launch error output and check Troubleshooting.